 There are many voluntary and community organizations providing health and care services in the UK, and the NHS is increasingly looking to them for long-term partnerships rather than 'quick fix' solutions.
 Instead of simply helping people once they are ill, the mission must be to support people to live well, to prevent ill health where possible, and to reach the most vulnerable people in society.
 In order to achieve this, the NHS needs to acknowledge its own limitations and share them with the voluntary sector.
 There are, however, many barriers to overcome before this can happen effectively.
 The biggest of these is that the NHS is such a vast and complex organization that it can be difficult to get a foothold on sharing issues effectively.
 With hospitals and practices all over the country, initiating a high level of change is a huge challenge.

-The essence of the NHS Five year forward view, a plan published in 2014 by NHS England, is to seek 'a new ...
+The essence of the NHS Five year forward view, a plan published in 2014 by NHS England, is to ...